Retinal photography; Eye angiography; Retinopathy - fluorescein

-Eye drops that make the pupil dilate will be given.
-You will be asked to place your chin on the camera's chin rest and your forehead against a support bar to keep your head still during the test.
+You will be given eye drops that make your pupil dilate.
+You will be asked to place your chin on a chin rest and your forehead against a support bar to keep your head still during the test.

-You will need someone to drive you home, because your vision may be blurred up to 12 hours after the test.
+You will need someone to drive you home.
+Your vision may be blurry for up to 12 hours after the test.

-You may be told to discontinue drugs that could affect the test results.
-Tell your health care provide about any allergies, particularly reactions to iodine.
+You may be told to stop taking medicines that could affect the test results.
+Tell your provider about any allergies, particularly reactions to iodine.

 You must sign an informed consent form.
 You must remove contact lenses before the test.

-Tell the health care provider if you may be pregnant.
+Tell the provider if you may be pregnant.

-When the dye is injected, you may have mild nausea and a warm sensation.
-These symptoms are usually very brief.
+When the dye is injected, you may have mild nausea and a warm feeling in your body.
+These symptoms go away quickly most of the time.

 This test is done to see if there is proper blood flow in the blood vessels in the two layers in the back of your eye (the retina and choroid).